migtools/volume-snapshot-mover/docs/examples/lab_day.md

 ## Add data to Rocket Chat

-* You can add data to Rocket Chat by first finding the application route.
+* You can add data to Rocket Chat by first finding the application route:

     `$ oc get route rocket-chat -n rocket-chat -ojsonpath="{.spec.host}"`